Garlic Parmesan Chicken Pasta: 5 Delicious Secrets Revealed

 Frequently Asked Questions

-Q: Can I use a different type of pasta for this recipe?
+Q: Can I use a different type of pasta for Garlic parmesan chicken pasta?

 A: Absolutely!
 While the recipe calls for penne or spaghetti, you can use any pasta shape you prefer.
 Farfalle, fusilli, or even linguine work well with this creamy garlic parmesan sauce.

-Q: How can I make this dish gluten-free?
+Q: How can I make Garlic parmesan chicken pasta gluten-free?

 A: To make this dish gluten-free, simply substitute the regular pasta with your favorite gluten-free pasta.
 Also, replace the all-purpose flour in the sauce with cornstarch or a gluten-free flour blend.